 - Remind them that you represent the vast majority of Americans.

 - Net neutrality ensures that the Internet remains open and free, a level playing field when almost nothing else is.

 - If ISPs can engage in blocking, throttling, or paid prioritization, they can decide what speech gets seen and what doesn’t.

 - Voices that lack representation in traditional media depend on the Internet to spread their messages and organize.
-Without net neutrality, they will no longer be able to do that.

 Three common net neutrality myths and how to counter them:

 - “Net neutrality hurts ISP investment” – No, it does not.

 - Comcast, AT&T, Verizon, and Charter all admitted that the 2015 Open Internet Order did not affect investment and/or increased investment in 2016.
 In fact, investment has gone down since the repeal.